-In his 1979 essay, "Internal and External Reasons," Bernard Williams framed the dispute about reason and motivation in a way that captured the philosophical imagination.
-An explosion of work on reasons for action followed, with influential responses by Christine Korsgaard, John McDowell, and Michael Smith.
-This volume collects the most important work on the topic, including Williams’ seminal essay, the responses by Korsgaard, McDowell, and Smith, and more recent contributions by central figures.
+In his 1979 essay, “Internal and External Reasons,” Bernard Williams framed the dispute about reason and motivation in a way that captured the philosophical imagination.
+An explosion of work on reasons and action followed, with influential responses by Christine Korsgaard, John McDowell, and Michael Smith.
+This volume collects the most important work on the topic, including Williams’s seminal essay, the responses by Korsgaard, McDowell, and Smith, and more recent contributions by central figures.

 Taken together, the selections offer a comprehensive survey of state-of-the-art work on internal reasons and a distinctive, focused approach to foundational questions of ethical objectivity.
 A substantive introduction by Kieran Setiya skillfully guides the reader through the theoretical and conceptual terrain, explaining what is at stake in the larger debate.

 About the Editors

 Kieran Setiya is Associate Professor of Philosophy at the University of Pittsburgh.